- Job: Find Those Puppies!

-Job Requirements: Find the seven missing puppies!
-And return them too your client.
-Minimum of 15 posts.
-150 words per post.
+Job Requirements: Find the seven missing puppies and return them to your client.

 Job Location: Magnolia Town

 Job Description: It seems a the owner of a proud litter of puppies that he was just about to sell has made a critical mistake!
-He left the pen opened by a hair, and the pups have gotten loose!
-They're insanely quick, and villagers have spotted them here and there for the past few days; some of them have even fed them!
-They're adorable, and it's not too hard to find them and gain their trust.
+He left the pen gate opened by a hair and the pups have gotten loose!
+They're insanely quick!
+Villagers have spotted them here and there for the past few days; some of them have even fed them!
+They're adorable and it's not too hard to find them and gain their trust.
 Please bring them home!

 (Note: The names of the characters and even the names of the puppies are up to you, show us your stuff!)